BrendanBondurant/knowledge-base/the-good-thing/ep16/ep16-01-unreal-open-source-mass-adoption.md

   - WunderGraph
   - Federation
   - GraphQL
-mentions:
-  - Lex Friedman podcast with Epic Games founder
-  - If everyone uses our engine, they're not using competitors
-  - Ten-year Federation business bet
-  - Global distribution and indie gamer access
-  - Leadership resistance to open licensing
 summary: Stefan introduces the episode's focus on open source strategy, referencing a Lex Friedman podcast with Epic Games' founder.
 They discuss how Epic made Unreal Engine free to achieve mass adoption, ensuring developers choose their platform